nginxinc/ansible-role-nginx-app-protect/README.md

 This role installs and configures NGINX App Protect WAF or DoS for NGINX Plus on your target host.

+**Warning:** As of the latest NGINX Plus release, R25, NGINX App Protect will no longer install or work.
+The only workaround at this time is to install NGINX Plus R24 before attempting to install NGINX App Protect WAF/DoS.
+A fix is planned in NGINX App Protect 3.6, planned for release mid-October.

 **Note:** By default, this role will install NGINX App Protect WAF.
 To install NGINX App Protect DoS, you need to set the `nginx_app_protect_dos_enable` variable to `true`.

 **Note:** This role is still in active development.
 There may be unidentified issues and the role variables may change as development continues.